iqlusioninc/veriform/spec/draft-veriform-spec.md

 the fields.
 This is unambiguous as field IDs MUST be unique.

 Begin computing the digest by hashing the "O", followed by the 64-bit little endian serialization of the field ID.
-Next, compute zhash for the value of the field, and include that in the message digest, i.e.:
+Next, compute Verihash for the value of the field, and include that in the message digest, i.e.:

     "O" || Field #1 ID || Field #1 Hash || ... || Field #N ID || Field #N Hash